msp99000/AeroHue/Readme.md

-# Omdena Mumbai Chapter - Predicting Air Quality
+# AeroHue - Your Air Ally

 # Monitoring and Predicting Air Quality using Machine Learning